terabyte/sebot/api.md

 	{
 		action: "updateQst",
 		qid: <ID>,						// ID of the question to update
-		text: "[text of the question]",	// new text for the question }
+		text: "Which of the many gods do you believe in?",	// new text for the question }

 Output: